YSYouJack/MambaGame/doc/JavascriptApi.md

 * The coin id is out of range.
 * Some error happens on interaction with Ethereum.

+#### `mambaGame.calculateRefunds()`
+Calculate the refunds amount after the game has been closed.
+If the game has not been closed,
+##### Returns
+`Promise` - Returns the refunds amount in ether if the operation was in `Error` state.
+Returns error if one of the following conditions happens
+* The game has not start.
+Please check `mambaGame.openTime`.
+* The game has closed.
+Please check `mambaGame.closeTime`.
+* The coin id is out of range.
+* Some error happens on interaction with Ethereum.

 #### `mambaGame.getAwards()`
 Claim the rewards of the player.
 ##### Returns
 `Promise` - Returns void if the operation was successed.
+Returns error if one of the following conditions happens
+* The game has not start.
+Please check `mambaGame.openTime`.
+* The game has closed.
+Please check `mambaGame.closeTime`.
+* The coin id is out of range.
+* Some error happens on interaction with Ethereum.

+#### `mambaGame.getRefunds()`
+Claim the refunds of the player.
+##### Returns
+`Promise` - Returns void if the operation was  in `Error` state.
 Returns error if one of the following conditions happens
 * The game has not start.
 Please check `mambaGame.openTime`.
 * The game has closed.
 Please check `mambaGame.closeTime`.
 * The coin id is out of range.